 November was a tough month for me emotionally.
-Things were getting busier, inevitably there were some business issues that came up, one file blew up in my face and it was affecting my mood, stress levels and sleep.
+Things were getting busier, inevitably there were some new business issues that came up, one file blew up in my face and it was affecting my mood, stress levels and sleep.

 To be frank, it kind of sucked and I wasn’t feeling too good about myself.

 Then the end of the month came around and I calculated my monthly billings to send to my bookkeeper…and lo and behold, I had a record setting month!
 I couldn’t believe it and was truly ecstatic for the rest of the week.